 Businesses can also easily add HVAC systems to their metal frame building.
 For both active and passive ventilation, customers can outfit their structure with high-quality circulation and exhaust fans, windows, shutters and even heaters.
 The added equipment helps produce a controlled environment and a convenient building solution.

 CLADDING OPTIONS FOR A STEEL FRAME STRUCTURE

 A steel frame structure’s covering is critical to its functionality, and whether a business chooses fabric or metal, they are guaranteed considerable advantages.
-With two options for both types of cladding, there is something to fit every operation’s needs.
+With multiple options for both types of cladding, there is something to fit every operation’s needs.

 Fabric cladding is also climate-sensitive and creates a more comfortable interior climate by blocking the transfer of heat and cold temperatures.
 This keeps the inside of a metal frame building ten degrees cooler in the summer and ten degrees warmer in the winter, helping operations save money on utility costs.

 For businesses that may need additional strength out of their cover, a second fabric cladding option is the Armor Shield Cover.
 This 29 oz. architectural vinyl covering is designed for the harshest, toughest applications and is constructed with seven layers of material to guarantee decades of use.